pixel-industry/Social-Photo-Stream-jQuery-Plugin/README.md

 =================================

-jQuery plugin that displays latest images from 8 social networks like dribbble, deviantart, piacsa, pinterest and more
+jQuery plugin that displays latest images from 8 social networks like Dribbble, DeviantArt, Picasa, Pinterest and more.

 <p>Author: Pixel Industry<br />
 Website - pixel-industry.com<br />